-I don’t think it’s bragging when I tell people I’ve done my fair share of awesome decks in my career … and today I thought I would show you one of the most recently completed awesome decks.
+I don’t think it’s bragging when I tell people I’ve done my fair share of awesome decks in my career, and today I thought I would show you one of the most recently completed awesome decks.
+THis is definitely not your typical modern wood deck

 One of the projects I have been working on for a while is coming to a close, and most of our attention has turned to the exterior hardscape (things like patios and walkways, decks and the trellis).
 One of the very best things about this phase of a residential construction project is that all the ideas, the vision for the finished project, is finally on display for everyone to see.